RishikaaShen/Diwali_Sales_EDA/README.md

 After completing these steps, we can proceed to perform exploratory data analysis to uncover patterns, trends, and insights within the dataset.

--📈 To visualize the distribution of gender in the dataset, we can plot a bar chart using Seaborn's countplot function, which will display the count of each gender category.
+-📈To visualize the distribution of gender in the dataset, we can plot a bar chart using Seaborn's countplot function, which will display the count of each gender category.

 ![image](https://github.com/user-attachments/assets/c1c2ee7a-9cb8-4f61-9b01-1aa055915638)